 - Learn the Basics: Our Welcome to the Libraries and How Libraries Work guides are great places to start, with a video tour of the library, an overview of how to find what you’re looking for, and an introduction to the research process.
 See our Library Floor Maps and our Call Number Locations to get your bearings when you’re ready to explore in person.
 Want to dig deeper?
 Check out our Undergraduate and Graduate student homepages!

-- Register for a Library workshop: Our fall workshop schedule includes 50 sessions on research skills, mapping, professional skills, multimedia production, and Maker Hub technologies.
+- Attend a Library workshop: Our fall workshop schedule includes sessions on research skills, digital mapping, data analysis and visualization, podcasting, video production, Maker Hub tools and technologies, and more.
 All workshops are free to the Georgetown community.
-See the full schedule and RSVP to secure your seat.
+See the full schedule.

 - Visit the Maker Hub: The Maker Hub is located on the first floor of Lau and has a variety of resources including a laser cutter, 3D printers, a woodshop, a bookbinding station, and more.
 Visit the Maker Hub from 3–8 p.m.
-Monday–Thursday, or noon–5 p.m.
-Friday and Saturday.
+Monday–Thursday, noon–5 p.m.
+Friday or 1–5p.m.
+Saturday.
 Or develop a new skill at one of the Maker Hub workshops.

 - Learn a new skill with LinkedIn Learning: Want to become a master public speaker or an Excel ninja?
 Log in to LinkedIn Learning with your Georgetown NetID and password to find thousands of video tutorials on technology, professional, and creative skills.